HqRhn/04-Outbox-Pattern/README.md

 # Transactional Outbox-Pattern
-**Creating a loosely coupled system using transactional outbox pattern : **
+**Creating a loosely coupled system using transactional outbox pattern**

  **Create an entity and outbox record simultaneously :**
   ```